The small quantum cohomology of a weighted projective space, a mirror D-module and their classical limits: Construction of Frobenius manifolds

 \begin{remark} If $w_{1}=\cdots =w_{n}=1$, the product is given by $\partial_{x_{i}}*\partial_{x_{j}}=\partial_{x_{i+j}}$ if $i+j\leq \mu -1$, $0$ otherwise, and we have

 up to a polynomial of degree less or equal to $2$. $\blacklozenge$ \end{remark}

-\begin{remark} Of course, the period map can be an isomorphism for other choices of the first columns of the matrices $C_{i}$: \begin{itemize} \item the resulting Frobenius manifolds will be isomorphic to the one given by the corollary if $w_{1}=\cdots =w_{n}=1$ (manifold case) because the Frobenius type structure $\widetilde{\fit}_{w}$ is a {\em universal} deformation of our limit Frobenius type structure $\overline{\fit}_{w}$ (see \cite{HeMa} and \cite[Theorem 3.2.1]{Do1}).
-We will thus call the Frobenius manifold described above the {\em canonical limit Frobenius manifold}.
-This Frobenius structure is the one on $M:=H^{*}(\ppit^{n},\cit)$ given by the cup product and the Poincar\'e duality on each tangent spaces. \item If there exists an $w_{i}$ such that $w_{i}\geq 2$ (orbifold case), one could get, starting from $\overline{\fit}_{w}$, several Frobenius manifolds (we have shown that there exists at least one), which can be difficult to compare: we loose the universality property here.
+\begin{remark} Of course, the period map can be an isomorphism for other choices of the first columns of the matrices $C_{i}$: \begin{itemize} \item the resulting Frobenius manifolds will be isomorphic to the one given by corollary \ref{existFrobcan} if $w_{1}=\cdots =w_{n}=1$ (manifold case) because the Frobenius type structure $\widetilde{\fit}_{w}$ is a {\em universal} deformation of our limit Frobenius type structure $\overline{\fit}_{w}$ (see \cite{HeMa} and \cite[Theorem 3.2.1]{Do1}).
+This Frobenius structure is the one on $M:=H^{*}(\ppit^{n},\cit)$ given by the cup product and the Poincar\'e duality on each tangent spaces. \item If there exists an $w_{i}$ such that $w_{i}\geq 2$ (orbifold case), one theoretically could get, starting from $\overline{\fit}_{w}$, several Frobenius manifolds (we have shown that there exists at least one), which can be difficult to compare because we loose the universality property here.
 However, the Frobenius manifold obtained in the previous corollary is the one on $M:=H^{*}_{\orb}(\ppit(w),\cit)$ given by the orbifold cup product and the Poincar\'e duality on each tangent spaces. \end{itemize}$\blacklozenge$ \end{remark}